zenshaf01/system-design-notes/README.md

 3. Caching can be used to improve rules read and write performance.
 Caching can be done by a separate worker service.

 # Steps
 At every step, clarify and justify why you have chosen one approach over the other.
+ALso perform calculations
 1. Clarify functional requirements.
 (Spend 5 minutes at max)
 2. Clarify non functional requirements (Spend 5 minutes at max)
     - What’s the impact if a user sees stale data for a moment?
 Will it harm the experience or business?